Innovation in Education Program

 If the total costs of identified projects are lower than the approved allocations and additional opportunity exists for collaboration between regions, additional projects may be supported in oversubscribed regions.
 This process should be completed by May 31 of each year.

 The deadline to submit a proposal is 11:59 pm Eastern time on April 30, 2023.
 Additional deadlines may exist in each region.
 Please contact your regional office for further information.

 How to apply

-Applicants must fill out the Project or work plan funding application (PDF, 140 KB) and submit their detailed proposals electronically.
-Follow the instructions in the 2022 to 2023 Innovation in Education program guidelines.
+Applicants must fill out the Project or work plan funding application (PDF, 162 KB, 1 page) and submit their detailed proposals electronically.
+Follow the instructions in the 2023 to 2024 Innovation in Education program guidelines.
 We encourage applicants to review these guidelines for all requirements before submitting an application.

 Applicants who have access to the ISC's services portal should use the electronic application form by opening a session on the portal.
 If you do not have access to the portal, please contact your regional office to get access to the portal.

 - provide the title of your proposal

 - indicate under the proposal title section which educational themes your proposal is addressing